builder555/PineSAM/Readme.md

 * Pinecil needs to be within BLE range of the computer running the PineSAM app; the 2nd device/phone just needs to be within Wifi/network range of the main computer.

 ## Known issues

-- bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768
+1. bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768
     * possible solution: give access to iTerm (or whichever terminal you use) to Bluetooth in Settings
-- Pinecil not detected
+2. Pinecil not detected
+    * possible solution: you paired your Pinecil using system settings - unpair it from all other places.
     * possible solution: need to [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) [BLE firmware](https://github.com/builder555/PineSAM/files/10797411/Pinecilv2_EN.zip)
     * upcoming Ralim's IronOS 2.21 will be the first stable release that has BLE support built-in for V2.
 Before 2.21, only beta BLE versions of IronOS firmware will work.

-    * You paired your Pinecil using system settings - unpair it.
+3. Windows Powershell permissions issue
+    * windows by default does not allow any scripts to run in powershell. `set-executionpolicy remotesigned` and make sure the zip file properties are _Unblocked_  [see permission errors](https://lazyadmin.nl/powershell/running-scripts-is-disabled-on-this-system/).

 ## Testing